bloom-works/discovery-playbook/index.md

 <!-- TODO: Style header 3 to look more different than header 2 -->
 ### Phases

-Next, you’ll find 5 sections (or phases), just like a discovery sprint:
+After the background information, you’ll find 5 sections (or phases), just like a discovery sprint:

 <ul>
     <li><a href="/sections/prepare/">Prepare</a> -- Get everything you need to prepare for a sprint, leading up to kickoff.</li>